 Financial assets.
-Financial assets are classified into the following specified categories: financial assets at fair value through profit or loss, loans and receivables, held-to-maturity investments, or available-for-sale financial assets.
+Financial assets are classified into the following specified categories: financial assets at fair value through profit or loss, loans and receivables, held-to-maturity investments, or availablefor-sale financial assets.
 The classification depends on the nature and purpose of the financial assets and is determined at the time of initial recognition.
-All regular way purchases or sales of financial assets are purchases or sales of financial assets that require delivery of assets within the time frame established by regulation or convention in the marketplace.
+All regular way purchases or sales of financial assets are recognised and derecognised on a trade date basis.
+Regular way purchases or sales are purchases or sales of financial assets that require delivery of assets within the time frame established by regulation or convention in the marketplace.